|“Father, they are your gift to me.

 The Seventh Sunday of Easter shows the Spirit at work in the Acts of the Apostles as a large group of disciples prays for guidance as they choose an apostle to replace Judas.
 In John's Gospel Jesus offers a moving prayer for those he loves asking the Father to “keep them in your name that you have given me, so that they may be one just as we are one.”
 In a few US dioceses, Sunday celebrates the Ascension of the Lord.

-Saturday is the Memorial of Saint Philip Neri.
+Monday is the Feast of Saint Matthias, Apostle.

 This is our last week of the Easter Season and of the readings from the Acts of the Apostles.
 The Apostles carry on the work of Jesus and the future community takes shape with the gift of the Holy Spirit being given to the gentiles.